 They pay between $33 and $57 per audio hour.
 The website explains that new transcribers start off at $33 and can earn up to as much as $57 per audio hour depending on their level (skill and experience).

-If you know transcription, then you know their rates are on the low end, particularly their beginning rates.
+If you know transcription, then you know their rates are on the low end compared to most transcription companies, particularly their beginning rates.
 It could take you quite a while to transcribe an hour of audio depending on how difficult your file is.
-It is not uncommon for it to take four hours to transcribe one hour of audio, so at a rate of $33 per audio hour, you’d be making roughly $8.25 an hour.
+It is not uncommon for it to take four hours to transcribe one hour of audio, so at a rate of $33 per audio hour, you'd be making roughly $8.25 an hour.

-I believe Way With Words pays workers via direct deposit, but I can’t find information on how often they pay.
+I believe Way With Words pays workers via direct deposit once per month.

 Is Way With Words open worldwide?

 Yes, this company uses transcribers from all over the world.

 What equipment do you need?

 You need a computer equipped with high-speed internet and the Microsoft Word program.
 You will also need to have MSN messenger downloaded onto your computer so you can stay in touch with Way With Words in case there is work for you to do.

 They prefer highly skilled, experienced transcribers.
 Way With Words makes it very clear on their website that most people who apply and test do not make it in.
 Only two to four percent of applicants do well enough on the tests to become transcribers for Way With Words.
 Apparently the testing process can take up to two weeks or even longer.